 Overview: Our company was launched in 2007 by founders Professor Umesh Mishra and Dr. Primit Parikh, with more than 30 years of GaN technology and business experience between them at the time, with the goal of commercializing GaN technology for the large power semiconductor market while making a global impact on electrical energy savings and simplifying power conversion for end users.
-We have been a key player in the area of high voltage GaN power devices from our early days with several industry firsts, including the first GaN on silicon device to the first 600 Volt GaN device JEDEC qualification, the first high voltage GaN automotive qualified product under the stringent AEC-Q101 standard, the first high temperature (175C) rated GaN offering, and the first comprehensive field reliability data, now including over 175 billion hours of operation with a statistical failure rate of <0.1 FIT (0.1 per billion hours of operation).
+We have been a key player in the area of high voltage GaN power devices from our early days with several industry firsts, including the first GaN on silicon device to the first 600 Volt GaN device JEDEC qualification, the first high voltage GaN automotive qualified product under the stringent AEC-Q101 standard, the first high temperature (175C) rated GaN offering, and the first comprehensive field reliability data, now including over 40 billion hours of operation with a statistical failure rate of <0.3 FIT (0.3 per billion hours of operation).

 Blue Chip Partnerships: Throughout our history, we have established blue chip partnerships with strong investors, manufacturing and channel partners, key customers, and strategic investors and partners.
-For the year ended March 31, 2023, Nexperia B.V. ("Nexperia"), GaNext, and GaNovation each accounted for more than ten percent of our revenues and, together, these customers accounted for 62.9% of our revenues.
-For the year ended March 31, 2022, Nexperia, the U.S. government and GaNext each accounted for more than ten percent of our revenues and, together, these customers accounted for 78.1% of our revenues.
+For the year ended March 31, 2022, Nexperia B.V. ("Nexperia"), the U.S. government and one other overseas customer each accounted for more than ten percent of our revenues.
+For the year ended March 31, 2022, such customers together accounted for 78.1% of our revenues.
+For the three months ended March 31, 2021 and the year ended December 31, 2020, Nexperia and the U.S. government each accounted for more than ten percent of our revenues.
+For the three months ended March 31, 2021 and the year ended December 31, 2020, such customers together accounted for 58.5% and 88.8% of our revenues respectively.

-In 2014, we established a business integration, IP acquisition/licensing and channel partnership agreement with Fujitsu Limited ("Fujitsu") and Fujitsu Semiconductor Limited ("FSL"), pursuant to which we established Transphorm Japan, Inc. ("Transphorm Japan") as a wholly owned subsidiary, with a leading manufacturing and quality team from FSL.
+In 2014, we established a business integration, IP acquisition/licensing and channel partnership agreement with Fujitsu Limited ("Fujitsu") and Fujitsu Semiconductor Limited ("FSL"), pursuant to which we established Transphorm Japan as a wholly owned subsidiary, with a leading manufacturing and quality team from FSL.
 In connection with this agreement, we entered into a manufacturing partnership for AFSW, FSL's high quality 6-inch silicon wafer fabrication plant in Aizu Wakamatsu, Japan, which allowed us to bring silicon-like manufacturing excellence to GaN products.
 We also acquired a patent portfolio from FSL and a license to a separate portfolio from Fujitsu.
-This relationship further led to the establishment in 2017 of a joint venture with FSL for AFSW, in which we were a noncontrolling partner with a 49% interest until our joint venture with FSL terminated on July 31, 2021.
+This relationship further led to the establishment in 2017 of a joint venture with FSL for AFSW, in which we were a noncontrolling partner with a 49% interest.
+In August 2021, GaNovation Pte.
+Ltd. ("GaNovation"), a Singapore-based joint venture entity between us and JCP Capital Management, LLC Limited, acquired all of our and FSL's interests in AFSW.
+We currently hold a 25% interest in GaNovation.
+For the year ended March 31, 2022, GaNovation's primary business activity related to the businesses of AFSW.